 Sometimes it may be necessary to re-reduce the data with the Class pipeline.
 This can be done on the observer4 computer.
 The necessary software is installed in /opt/specpipeline.
 There is a bash script to set all the necessary paths. "tcsh" shell users should change to "bash" by typing bash.
 Launch the following command:

+'''

-source /opt/specpipeline/init classwriter.sh source /opt/bin/init_rtsoft.sh
+source /opt/bin/init_rtsoft.sh

+'''

 Now you should be ready to run the offline Class calibration pipeline.
 There are two ways to go, an interactive tool and a command-line tool (for simple tasks).